Billy the Kid: Recapture and death

-While McCarty was on the run, Governor Wallace placed a new $500 bounty on the fugitive's head.
-Almost three months after his escape, Garrett, responding to rumors that McCarty was in the vicinity of Fort Sumner, left Lincoln with two deputies on July 14, 1881, to question resident Pete Maxwell, a friend of McCarty's.
+While Bonney was on the run, Governor Wallace placed a new $500 bounty on the fugitive's head.
+Almost three months after his escape, Garrett, responding to rumors that Bonney was in the vicinity of Fort Sumner, left Lincoln with two deputies on July 14, 1881, to question resident Pete Maxwell, a friend of Bonney's.
 Maxwell, son of land baron Lucien Maxwell, spoke with Garrett the same day for several hours.
-Around midnight, the pair sat in Maxwell's darkened bedroom when McCarty unexpectedly entered.
+Around midnight, the pair were sitting in Maxwell's darkened bedroom when Bonney unexpectedly entered.

 Accounts vary as to the course of events.
-According to the canonical version, as he entered the room, McCarty failed to recognize Garrett due to the poor lighting.
-Drawing his revolver and backing away, McCarty asked "¿Quién es? ¿Quién es?"
+According to the canonical version, as he entered the room, Bonney failed to recognize Garrett due to the poor lighting.
+Drawing his revolver and backing away, Bonney asked "¿Quién es? ¿Quién es?"
 (Spanish for "Who is it?
 Who is it?").
-Recognizing McCarty's voice, Garrett drew his revolver and fired twice.
-The first bullet struck McCarty in the chest just above his heart, while the second missed.
-Garrett’s account leaves it unclear whether McCarty was killed instantly or took some time to die.
+Recognizing Bonney's voice, Garrett drew his revolver and fired twice.
+The first bullet struck Bonney in the chest just above his heart, while the second missed.
+Garrett's account leaves it unclear whether Bonney was killed instantly or took some time to die.

 A few hours after the shooting, a local justice of the peace assembled a coroner's jury of six people.
-The jury members interviewed Maxwell and Garrett, and McCarty's body and the location of the shooting were examined.
-The jury certified the body as McCarty's and, according to a local newspaper, the jury foreman said, "It was the Kid's body that we examined."
-McCarty was given a wake by candlelight; he was buried the next day and his grave was denoted with a wooden marker.
+The jury members interviewed Maxwell and Garrett, and Bonney's body and the location of the shooting were examined.
+The jury certified the body as Bonney's and, according to a local newspaper, the jury foreman said, "It was the Kid's body that we examined."
+Bonney was given a wake by candlelight; he was buried the next day and his grave was denoted with a wooden marker.

-Five days after McCarty's killing, Garrett traveled to Santa Fe, New Mexico, to collect the $500 reward offered by Governor Lew Wallace for his capture, dead or alive.
+Five days after Bonney's killing, Garrett traveled to Santa Fe, New Mexico, to collect the $500 reward offered by Governor Lew Wallace for his capture, dead or alive.
 William G. Ritch, the acting New Mexico governor, refused to pay the reward.
 Over the next few weeks, the residents of Las Vegas, Mesilla, Santa Fe, White Oaks, and other New Mexico cities raised over $7,000 in reward money for Garrett.
-A year and four days after McCarty's death, the New Mexico territorial legislature passed a special act to grant Garrett the $500 bounty reward promised by Governor Wallace.
+A year and four days after Bonney's death, the New Mexico territorial legislature passed a special act to grant Garrett the $500 bounty reward promised by Governor Wallace.

-Because people had begun to claim Garrett unfairly ambushed McCarty, Garrett felt the need to tell his side of the story and called upon his friend, journalist Marshall Upson, to ghostwrite a book for him.
+Because people had begun to claim Garrett unfairly ambushed Bonney, Garrett felt the need to tell his side of the story and called upon his friend, journalist Marshall Upson, to ghostwrite a book for him.
 The book, The Authentic Life of Billy, the Kid, was first published in April 1882.
-Although only a few copies sold following its release, in time, it became a reference for later historians who wrote about McCarty's life.
+Although only a few copies sold following its release, in time, it became a reference for later historians who wrote about Bonney's life.